 - Open Logcat and click the screenshot icon.
 It might be beneath the overflow menu.

-- Optionally, select Frame Screenshot and select a round or square chrome.
+- Optionally, select Frame Screenshot and select a round chrome.

 - Click Save.